-From 2018 to 2020, adelphi will implement the SEED programme in southern Africa, further developing the ecosystem needed to strengthen green and inclusive (eco-inclusive) entrepreneurship, especially in Malawi.
+From 2018 to 2020, adelphi implemented the SEED programme in southern Africa, further developing the ecosystem needed to strengthen green and inclusive (eco-inclusive) entrepreneurship, especially in Malawi.
 SEED was co-founded by the United Nations Environment Programme (UNEP), the United Nations Development Programme (UNDP) and the IUCN (International Union for Conservation of Nature) at the World Summit on Sustainable Development in Johannesburg in 2002.
-In 2013, adelphi, which had served as implementing partner since 2006, became the hosting partner of SEED and the global coordinator of all activities within the SEED programme. adelphi is responsible for the implementation of this project funded by the Flanders Department of Foreign Affairs, which has been a close partner of SEED for many years.
+In 2013, adelphi, which had served as implementing partner since 2006, became the hosting partner of SEED and the global coordinator of all activities within the SEED programme. adelphi was responsible for the implementation of this project funded by the Flanders Department of Foreign Affairs, which has been a close partner of SEED for many years.